Routine Equine Care

 Vaccinations

-Tetanus and Strangles: Primary vaccinations courses for these diseases can be started in foals from 12 weeks of age.
-The primary course for tetanus involves 2 injections 4 weeks apart, then a booster injection at 12 months.
-After this booster injection horses will be covered for tetanus for a period of 4–5 years.
-The primary course for strangles vaccination involves 3 injections 2 weeks apart then a booster 12 months later.
-Stangles booster vaccinations then need to be given every 12 months for ongoing protection.
-These vaccinations come in either separate or 2-in-1 injections to reduce the number of injections required.
+Tetanus and Strangles: Primary vaccination courses for these diseases can begin in foals from 12 weeks of age.
+The tetanus course consists of two injections, administered four weeks apart, followed by a booster at 12 months.
+This booster provides protection for 4–5 years.
+The strangles vaccination primary course involves three injections given two weeks apart, with a booster 12 months later.
+Annual boosters are then required to maintain ongoing protection.
+These vaccines are available either as separate injections or combined as a 2-in-1 to reduce the number of injections needed.

 Worm Drenching and Faecal Worm Egg Counts